stonkyoloer/ai-powered-options-trade-analyzer/README.md

 4. Exclude all tickers not traded on Robinhood.

 **Task**
-- Shortlist all ETF holdings by sector.
+- Shortlist all holdings by sector.
 - Filter by AI exposure, liquidity, IV & IVR ≥ 30%, OI ≥ 1,000, spread ≤ $0.05/0.10, and RSI+MACD confirmation.
 - Select the single best ticker per sector.
 - Output a markdown table with columns: